-DESCRIPTION: I thought I'd take a minute to appreciate okra.
 For those of you who fear okra for its slime, have no fear!
 You only need high heat.
 Fresh okra that's cooked at a high temperature for less time is generally way less slimy.
-One CSA member told me she's been throwing it on the grill and another throws it in a hot skillet and cooks it until just tender with some garlic and spices.
-I've been roasting it and I can't stop eating it.
-And then, of course, you can always bread it with cornmeal and buttermilk and fry it like a true North Carolinian.
-How do you like your okra?
+One CSA member throws it on the grill and another throws it in a hot skillet and cooks it until just tender with some garlic and spices.
+It's also wonderful roasted (see below) or made into chips.
+And you can always bread it with cornmeal and buttermilk and fry it like a true North Carolinian.

 STORAGE: Store okra in a paper bag in your fridge for several days.